florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION CORE(a) Client getting a push notiﬁcation
+(a) Client getting a push notiﬁcation

 (b) The repairman proﬁle with the chat option enabledFigure 12: Client side while getting a positive request for a service